Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** A large, flat area of land that is higher than the land around it.
 **Sentence:** The village was built on a high plateau above the river.
 **Conversation:**
-A – Where is your house?
+A – Where is your house
 B – It is on a plateau, so we have a great view.

 ### Word: Precede